tom-flynn1/iotlab-gateway/README.md

 # IoT-Lab gateway

-This docker image for resin is based on https://github.com/resin-io-projects/resin-node-red.

-This gateway contains the following:
+I've bootstrapped this project in order to have a standalone IoT gateway.
+My intention is to use it as an educational tool to support exercises.
+Therefore, there is no security and user management is reduced to the minimum.

+## Services

-* Node-RED
+* MQTT (Mosquitto)
-* InfluxDB
+* Data broker (Node-RED)
+* Time series storage (InfluxDB)
-* Grafana
+* Visualisation (Grafana)
-* Mosquitto (if possible)

-It also behave like a WiFi access point.
+## WiFi access point

+Use the following credentials to connect:

-* SSID: iotlab-ap
+* SSID: `iotlab-ap`
-* Passphrase: iotlab
+* Key: `iotlab`

 ## Upstream documentation